Please note: Fall 2021 Programmes have been canceled due to COVID.

-Field Module 1: Introduction to Geologic Field Observations, Field Mapping Techniques and Igneous, Metamorphic and Sedimentary Rocks
+Field Module 1: Introduction to Geologic Field Observations, Field Mapping Techniques and Igneous, Metamorphic and Sedimentary Rocks.
+Westport New Zealand or Banks Peninsula New Zealand

 Field module 1 introduces the various types of rocks, processes and stratigraphic relationships, and how to record these (field notebooks) and depict these in geological maps and cross sections.
 The module is based on the principles of in-field training utilizing and developing basic field mapping skills such as the observation, recording and interpretation.
 In this module you will learn basic field mapping skills, including the compilation of a detailed stratigraphic column and geological map of a coastal exposure.
 You will be introduced to the various rock groups, the particulars of and how to describe variations of these rocks, and how to start interpreting geologic processes

-Field Module 2: Volcanoes: Eruption Styles, Volcano Monitoring and Hazards
+Field Module 3: Volcanoes: Eruption Styles, Volcano Monitoring and Hazards, Banks Peninsula

 Volcanoes bring to light a major problem in measuring and mitigating human environmental impacts.
 Volcanoes can be a threat to society, but they also provide a major source of geothermal energy that New Zealand relies upon to meet its energy demands.
 The North Island of New Zealand is one of the most volcanically active regions on Earth.
 The magnitude, frequency, and environmental impact of eruptions from 300 ka (thousand years ago) to the present can be quantified spatially and temporally through careful field observations.
 In this module, we will observe and map the products of volcanic eruptions and then discuss their impacts on civilization.
 A special focus will be placed upon introducing field mapping, observations and recording these observations in field notebooks

-Field Module 4: Geologic Field Mapping in Kaikoura
+Field Module 5: Replacement- Geologic Field Mapping in Kaikoura

 Lodging at Dusky Lodge, Kaikoura, South Island

-The fourth module of field camp will advance your field mapping skills on the tectonically-active Kaikoura Peninsula (the shore platform was uplifted 1 metre in the 2016 earthquake).
+This module of field camp serves as a COVID replacement in case we need to cancel a week of field camp).
+It will advance your field mapping skills on the tectonically-active Kaikoura Peninsula (the shore platform was uplifted 1 metre in the 2016 earthquake).
 Building on your field mapping skills you will map the Kaikoura Peninsula, including the compilation of a detailed stratigraphic column, geologic map with contacts, key structures, surficial deposits, geomorphic features, and cross section of Late Cretaceous to Tertiary (Miocene) deformed sedimentary rocks.
 You will develop an understanding of both the structural, tectonic and geomorphic evolution of the Kaikoura Peninsula, and interpretations of depositional processes and environments.

 Course Information